 (2) The Solution:-

-For all new UN declarations or UN conventions to have this letter numbering for proper use of the vital preamble points, such as in education, UN Charter promotion and calls for Government remedy on some national social matter.
+For all new UN declarations or UN conventions to have this letter/numbering for proper use of the vital preamble points, such as in education, UN Charter promotion and calls for Government remedy on some national social matter.
 The [A1] - [Z26] letter number combination ensures that it's unmistakably distinct and unique for UN document preambles and not confused with the articles of the document.

-A UN process would then, over time, update all UN documents with preambles, in the typical paragraph headings in italics style, to ensure the A - Z numbering system, for best use by advocates.
+A UN process would then, over time, update all UN documents with preambles, in the typical paragraph headings in italics style, to ensure the A1- Z26 numbering system, for best use by advocates.